richipal09/devrel-labs/mask_detection_labeling/roboflow/roboflow.md

 ## Task 3: Manipulating Datasets

-First, let's make a quick intro on why we have all images from each dataset in one of these three aforementioned directories, and what each of these directories represent:
+First, let's make a quick intro on why we have all images from each dataset in one of these three aforementioned directories, and what each of these directories represents:

 - **Train**: The first type of dataset in machine learning is called the *training* dataset.
 This dataset is extremely important because it is used to train the model by adjusting the weights and biases of neural networks to produce accurate answers based on the inputs provided.
 If the training dataset is flawed or incomplete, it is very difficult to develop a good working model.